lawrenceevalyn/Olli-game/README.md

 ## Development Log

+### January 12, 2018

+I've definitely hit the stage where I've stopped getting useful coding practice out of this project-- I should see what it looks like in a browser and see whether it is "done enough" to give to Olli as-is.

 ### December 18, 2017

 Do I want to add hints about cleaning the bathroom?
 Other "unfinished business"?